openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-review.md

 !["The decision helper page with the option to share reviews highlighted."](../images/workflow/editor-review-decision-helper-share-reviews.png)

 - Sharing reviews in the second round and beyond
   - Reviews from previous rounds can also be automatically shared with reviewers on the current round.
 When reviewers access the review interface, they will be given the choice to view anonymous reviews completed by their peers.
-Editors can modify the message to clarify why reviewers can view the reviews through the review settings <!-- missing hyperlink -->.
+Editors can modify the message to clarify why reviewers can view the reviews through the [review settings](../review/review-settings.md).

 ### Deleting a review round